How I like to work as a Manager

 • I am curious by nature.
 I will ask lots of questions to try to understand a subject, approach, or process.
 Some people have found that I can feel confrontational, or annoying, because I am probing so much.

 • I am opinionated and passionate about what I do, this can lead to heated debates.
 Most of the time, my focus is the outcome.
-On rare occasions, my focus shifts to trying to be right (rather than the end goal).
+On rare occasions, my focus shifts to trying to be right.
 Please alert me when this happens.